|

 was based in Bolton.

-The Senior Instructor and propreitor of this gym
+The Senior Instructor of this gym was Sandy

 Neil left home and spent just over a year

-is known in Japan as an uchi-deshi ), staying
+is known in Japan as being an Uchideshi

-at the Bolton gym in a very basic dormatory type
+), staying at the Bolton gym in a very basic dormatory

-bedsit area which enabled him, to train in the
+type bedsit area which enabled him to train two

 During